micro-manager/pycro-manager/docs/source/img_processors.rst

 .. note::

-    Adapting acquisition form image processors is an older feature.
+    Adapting acquisition from image processors is an older feature.
 The newer :ref:`adaptive_acq` API is now the reccomended way to do this.
 However, the approach below still works.

 To create additional :ref:`acq_events` based on acquired images, use a three-argument image processor: